arqam-dev/CodeWithArqam/concepts/nextjs.md

 - Making your website discoverable by search engines
 - Improving your ranking in search results
 - Getting more organic (free) traffic
-- Making your content accessible to search engines

 **Why SEO Matters:**
 - ✅ More visibility = more visitors
 - ✅ Better rankings = more traffic
 - ✅ Organic traffic is free (vs paid ads)
-- ✅ Long-term growth strategy

 ### How Next.js Helps with SEO